Wulabcas/Tbx3-scRNA-seq-data-analysis/README.md

+The code for single-cell analysis of Tbx3-derived progeny cells in the hypothalamus.
+The code for single-cell analysis of neuronal loss or gain in the hypothalamus of Nkx2.1-Cre::Tbx3(f/f) mice.
-1-5 : Single cell data pre-processing
+Single cell data pre-processing
-6 : Correlation analysis and visualisation
+Correlation analysis and visualisation
-7 : Cell composition analysis
+Cell composition analysis